natgo/wt-wiki-scraper/wikitext-transpiled/ground/Vilkas.md

 === Main armament ===
 {{Specs-Tank-Weapon|2}}
 <!-- ''Give the reader information about the characteristics of the main gun.
 Assess its effectiveness in a battle based on the reloading speed, ballistics and the power of shells.
 Do not forget about the flexibility of the fire, that is how quickly the cannon can be aimed at the target, open fire on it and aim at another enemy.
 Add a link to the main article on the gun: <code><nowiki>{{main|Name of the weapon}}</nowiki></code>.
 Describe in general terms the ammunition available for the main gun.
 Give advice on how to use them and how to fill the ammunition storage.'' -->
-{{main|Bushmaster 2 Mk.44 (30 mm)}}The Vilkas is equipped with the formidable Bushmaster 2 Mk.44 30mm automatic cannon.
-While it may lack efficacy against heavily armored vehicles in head-on combat engagements, its versatility shines in various tactical roles.
-Primarily, the Bushmaster 2 Mk.44 proves particularly effective for flanking maneuvers and short-range anti-aircraft defense against approaching helicopters or slow and low-flying enemy jets.
+{{main|Bushmaster 2 Mk.44 (30 mm)}}

+The Vilkas is equipped with the formidable Bushmaster 2 Mk.44 30 mm automatic cannon.
+While it may lack efficacy against heavily armoured vehicles in head-on combat engagements, its versatility shines in various tactical roles.
+Primarily, the Bushmaster 2 Mk.44 proves particularly effective for flanking manoeuvres and short-range anti-aircraft defense against approaching helicopters or slow and low-flying enemy jets.
 Its rapid rate of fire and powerful ammunition make it a formidable deterrent against aerial threats, providing critical support to ground forces.
 Moreover, when deployed within a group, the Vilkas becomes invaluable for targeting and neutralizing critical components of enemy vehicles, such as tracks or cannon barrels.
-Additionally, the Vilkas's Bushmaster 2 Mk.44 is recommended for continuous use of the APFSDS belt, even when engaging aircraft or lightly armored vehicles.
+Additionally, the Vilkas's Bushmaster 2 Mk.44 is recommended for continuous use of the APFSDS belt, even when engaging aircraft or lightly armoured vehicles.

 {| class="wikitable" style="text-align:center" width="100%"
 |-